turboic/SwiftGraphics/README.markdown

 Your help wanted.
 I would definitely appreciate contributions from other members of the Swift/Cocoa community.
 Please fork this project and submit pull requests.

+You can help by using Swift Graphics in your projects and discovering its shortcomings.
+I encourage you to file [issues][https://github.com/schwa/SwiftGraphics/issuess] against this project.

+Contributions are always welcome in the following areas:

+* Header doc comments explaining what the functions do
+* Unit tests
+* Playgrounds showing graphically what SwiftGraphics can do
+* New graphical algorithms (take your pick from https://en.wikipedia.org/wiki/Category:Computer_graphics_algorithms)
+* New geometry structs

 ## Naming